saandeep123456/doc-chat-agent-app/README.md

 yarn install

 # Run the Development Server
-npm run dev
+- npm run start
-Frontend should now be running at: http://localhost:5173
+- Frontend should now be running at: http://localhost:5173